 Why do you write him these letters about Judaism and Israel?

-I think he’s been asking himself that question for about ten years now. 😛 The answer is that I have been very enthusiastic about my Judaism since I was a young teen, but I am always surrounded by other Jews who know just as much as I do.
+I think he’s been asking himself that question for about eleven years now. 😛 The answer is that I have been very enthusiastic about my Judaism since I was a young teen, but I am always surrounded by other Jews who know just as much as I do.
 He was the first person I had known who didn’t know, and expressed interest.
 So upon my return home from Barcelona, we began corresponding, and I started trying to explain things to him, and it was so much fun, I just couldn’t stop!
 Years later, I created this blog to post my thoughts and explanations about Judaism so others could read and enjoy them as well, and eventually I compiled the letters into that book we’re holding in the photo.